Loading Events

 Writers, poets, philosophers and artists tell us that myths and legends hold spiritual insights into the sacred wisdom of past cultures, but what about the spiritual insights we need to navigate our current world?
 Drawing on the cultural heritages we bring with us, the Parsifal Project seeks find meaningful resonance between this medieval myth and contemporary intergenerational audiences.

-Using rigorous scholarship and the talents of a diverse international cast of creatives, the project aims to make a significant contribution to our understanding of the Parsifal legend in light of Anthroposophy, as a truly cosmopolitan Michaelic impulse and as a metaphor for modern human development.
+Using the talents of a diverse cast of creatives and a script written by playwright Peter Oswald, the project aims to make a significant contribution to our understanding of the Parsifal legend in light of Anthroposophy, as a cosmopolitan Michaelic impulse and as a metaphor for modern human development.
 The story is our future; if so, its mythic themes could be critical to today’s youth, to all of us.
-It’s a creative initiative essential to our times.

 Whether your interest is in the spiritual foundations of the legend, the literature, creative writing or performing, there is something here for anyone and everyone fascinated by the whole collection of Grail legends and its interpretations, medieval or modern, book or film.